The most important person

 We’ve got our walls up and a single person doing battle with everything external can often be quite a challenge.

-They act in harmony, move through life on the same steady and mutually agreed path and watch each others' backs.
+They act in harmony, move through life on the same steady and mutually agreed on the path, and watch each others’ backs.

 Total transparency between two people provides both with an incredible and unbreakable support foundation.